ribeaud/SWA/lectures/4/readme.md

   ### ADP
 ]
 .right-column[
-### Exercises
+### Exercise
-* https://github.com/ribeaud/component-kata, module **adp-spring**.
+https://github.com/ribeaud/component-kata, module **adp-spring**.
 If you try to run the test, you will get the following exception:
 ```
 BeanCurrentlyInCreationException: Error creating bean
 with name 'circularDependencyA': Requested bean is currently